M-Moeini/D2L-MUN-Grade-Filler/README.md

 # Automating Grades Entry on D2L Platform: Memorial University

 This Python script leverages Selenium to automate the meticulous task of entering grades, feedback, and extracting class lists within the D2L platform at Memorial University.
-Designed specifically for Teaching Assistants (TAs), it offers an efficient workflow for grading assignments.
+Designed specifically for Teaching Assistants (TAs) and instructors.

 ## Key Features: